-(To learn about other promising cancer-fighting approaches including cancer immunotherapy and combination therapies, please visit our previous posts. )
+(Learn about other cancer-fighting strategies, including cancer immunotherapy and combination therapies.)

 Cancer loves sugar